State Bank of India: History

-In March 2001, SBI partnered with BNP Paribas to form a 76:24 joint venture life insurance company named SBI Life Insurance Company.
+In March-2001, SBI partnered with BNP Paribas to form a 76:24 joint venture life insurance company named SBI Life Insurance Company.

 The proposal to merge all the associate banks into SBI to create a single very large bank and streamline operations started in the mid-2000s.

-The first step towards unification occurred on 13 August 2008 when State Bank of Saurashtra merged with SBI, reducing the number of associate state banks from seven to six.
-On 19 June 2009, the SBI board approved the absorption of State Bank of Indore, in which SBI held 98.3%.
+The first step towards unification occurred on 13-August-2008 when State Bank of Saurashtra merged with SBI, reducing the number of associate state banks from seven to six.
+On 19-June-2009, the SBI board approved the absorption of State Bank of Indore, in which SBI held 98.3%.
 The acquisition of State Bank of Indore added 470 branches to SBI's existing network of branches.
 The process of merging of State Bank of Indore was completed in 2010.

 In 2009, SBI and Macquarie Group established the Macquarie-SBI Infrastructure Fund to invest in infrastructure projects in India.
 In 2011, SBI and Oman's sovereign wealth fund SGRF launched a 50:50 joint venture private equity firm called the Oman India Joint Investment Fund.

-On 7 October 2013, Arundhati Bhattacharya became the first woman to be appointed chairperson of the bank.
+On 07-October-2013, Arundhati Bhattacharya became the first woman to be appointed chairperson of the bank.

-Under the Pradhan Mantri Jan Dhan Yojana of financial inclusion launched by Government in August 2014, SBI held 11,300 camps and opened over 30 lakh (3 million) accounts by September, which included 21 lakh (2.1 million) accounts in rural areas and 15.7 lakh (1.57 million) accounts in urban areas.
+Under the Pradhan Mantri Jan Dhan Yojana of financial inclusion launched by Government in August-2014, SBI held 11,300 camps and opened over 30 lakh (3 million) accounts by September, which included 21 lakh (2.1 million) accounts in rural areas and 15.7 lakh (1.57 million) accounts in urban areas.

 In 2016, the board of SBI and the Union Cabinet cleared the proposal to merge the remaining five associate banks (State Bank of Bikaner and Jaipur, State Bank of Hyderabad, State Bank of Mysore, State Bank of Patiala, and State Bank of Travancore) and SBI's fully owned subsidiary Bharatiya Mahila Bank with SBI.
 The merger would see SBI entering the list of world's 50 largest banks by assets.
-The merger went into effect on 1 April 2017.
+The merger went into effect on 01-April-2017.

-In March 2020, as part of an RBI-directed rescue deal, the State Bank of India acquired a 48.2% stake in Yes Bank.
-As of 8 February 2024, the shareholding has decreased to 26.13%.
+In March-2020, as part of an RBI-directed rescue deal, the State Bank of India acquired a 48.2% stake in Yes Bank.
+As of 08-February-2024, the shareholding has decreased to 26.13%.

-On 16 August 2022, in an attempt to facilitate and support India's start-ups, SBI launched a dedicated branch for start-ups in Bengaluru.
+On 16-August-2022, in an attempt to facilitate and support India's start-ups, SBI launched a dedicated branch for start-ups in Banglore.